tamslo/wikipedia-wikidata-parser/README.md

 A parser that converts text in Wikipedia to statements in Wikidata using NLP techniques.

 ## Installation
-1. Download and extract Stanford CoreNLP from https://stanfordnlp.github.io/CoreNLP/#download.
+1. Download and extract Stanford CoreNLP from https://stanfordnlp.github.io/CoreNLP/#download (Java neeeds to be installed for execution).
 2. Install dependencies `pip install -r requirements.txt`.

 ## Execution